postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 [![Delete workspace](https://assets.postman.com/postman-docs/delete-a-workspace.jpg)](https://assets.postman.com/postman-docs/delete-a-workspace.jpg)

-Confirm that you wish to delete the workspace — it will no longer be available following this action.
+Confirm that you wish to delete the workspace—it will no longer be available following this action.

 > Public workspaces must have their visibility reverted in order to be deleted.
 If you try to delete a public workspace by clicking `...` on the right corner of the workspace overview, the option to delete will be greyed out.